Current Work at UT Austin:

 Position-velocity diagram showing the asymmetric feature HR diagram showing pre-main sequence evolutionary tracks for different masses.
 The green track is for our best fit mass while the blue dot and bar indicate the absolute magnitude and temperature from the literature.

 I used a simple model of the gas emission to fit the density and temperature structure of the disk.
 Using this information, we can compare this disk to the theoretical disk which our own solar system formed from and investigate the likelihood of planet formation.
 We can also compare this disk, located in a high mass star forming region (SFR), to previously studied disks in nearby low mass SFR’s, to investigate the effect of the surrounding environment.
-I wrote my Master’s thesis on this work and it was published in the Astronomical Journal (Factor et al. 2017).
+I wrote my Master’s thesis on this work and it was published in the Astronomical Journal.

 A few of the interesting results are as follows.
 We serendipitously discovered high-velocity asymmetric emission consistent with a 1.8-8 M\(_\mathrm{Jupiter}\) clump of gas orbiting at \(60 \pm 20\)au.
 This clump is indicated by the arrow in the position-velocity diagram above, showing the velocity of gas as a function of position offset from the central star along disk major axis.
 Since we can resolve both the position and velocity of the gas, we were able to fit Keplerian orbits to measure the mass of the central star.
 We measured it to be \(2.17 \pm 0.07 \mathrm{M}_\odot\), inconsistent with the previously determined spectral type of K5.